by Ellen Yule

 This post is about others – the other sketchers whom I was lucky to spend time with on my recent trip to Spain.
 Why was I lucky?
 Because I learned rather a lot from them.
 The group may be surprised by this statement, as many are new-comers to sketching and are rather modest about their outcomes.
 But they have an approach to their sketching, that I, as a long-standing ‘sketcher’ lack.

 Someone once told me that ‘one can know too much’, and I believe I quietly scoffed at that notion.
 But, in some ways it is true.
 I have developed a style, which is fine, and like to use pencil and charcoal over other mediums.
 I have become proficient in this area.
 Okay, I hear you saying, what’s wrong with that?
 Nothing in itself, except it has made me reluctant to step out of my comfort zone and try new things (as much as I protest that I would like to).
-This is where my learning comes from observing others; not just from the tutor Tony who led the group, but the students who showed they were not inhibited by ‘knowing too much’.
+This is where my learning comes from observing others; not just from the tutor, but the students who showed they were not inhibited by ‘knowing too much’.
 They welded those pens and paints as if they were born to it.

 The groups’ shyness turned to pleasure as the days wore on, just from sketching.
 The tutor, as I have mentioned before, was always positive, and that positivity fed their output.
 They weren’t coy about putting paint to paper, and letting colours meld together, as I have been, tending to overwork a piece until it’s ‘muddy’, and so backing off from using watercolour at all.